If someone in your life is struggling with depression and you want to help, consider the words you say and things you do. Choose these wisely.

 Think about it, this is just a three-word phrase!
 What could be more simple than that?
 After you verbalize your love, then follow up by taking love actions, like hugs.

 Now, not everyone likes to be hugged, so make sure you understand individual boundaries.
 On the other hand, a hug can help the depressed release pent-up emotions.
-I know I’ve been a sucker for a warm hug every now and it’s a great way to understand how to help someone with depression.
+I know I’ve been a sucker for a warm hug every now and it’s a great way to help your loved ones with depression.

 Hugs also show people that you are not afraid to get close and share comfort.
 This thought alone helps those who suffer from depression truly understand that they are not alone in their journey.
 If someone welcomes a hug, by all means, provide this simple yet powerful human interaction.